About Tulum

 Best Neighborhoods to Stay in Tulum

-2. Aldea Zama: A quieter residential area with a mix of luxury villas and boutique hotels, offering a more relaxed atmosphere away from the hustle and bustle of the beach.
+- Aldea Zama: A tranquil area with a mix of luxury villas and boutique hotels, surrounded by lush jungle and close to the town center for shopping and dining.

 Budget-Friendly Options